apache/cordova-docs/docs/phonegap/contacts/ContactField/contactfield.md

 - __primary:__ This property is not support by Android devices, and will always return `false`.

-BlackBerry Widget (OS 5.0 and higher) Quirks
+BlackBerry WebWorks (OS 5.0 and higher) Quirks
 --------------------------------------------

 - __type:__ Partially supported.
 Used for phone numbers.